 Juvéderm is similar to Restylane, as a filler for the face, and has a very similar profile of safety and effectiveness.
 Juvéderm comes in two versions, Ultra and Plus, and one is chosen for more superficial lines, the other for greater volumizing.
 It is most commonly used to soften patients’ nasolabial folds or smile lines, to fill in hollow places on the face, sunken cheeks, skin depressions, acne scars, creases and furrows, superficial lines, and to diminish the appearance of sunken scars by plumping up the skin.
 This gives a more even skin texture.
-This filler also usually lasts about six months.
+Results from injections of this filler also usually last about six months.
 Like Restylane, Juvéderm is a smooth consistency gel made of hyaluronic acid.
 Also like Restylane, injections of Juvéderm may cause some minor bruising or swelling.
 Juvéderm is the first FDA-approved hyaluronic acid filler proven to be safe and effective for persons of color.
 Studies with Juvéderm showed no increased risk of hyperpigmentation or hypertrophic scarring in patients of color.
 Voluma is similar to Restylane Lyft and is used in the midface and cheek area.
 Volbella is similar to Restylane Silk, and it is used for lip lines and to enhance the pink part of the lip.